 On March 8th of every year, women around the world strike, get together, and speak out for continued advancements in gender equality including equal pay, reproductive autonomy, stopping sexual assault and expanding access to healthcare around the world.
 It’s an annual opportunity to reflect on areas that need attention and to raise awareness about issues that affect women.

 Among the many issues that affect women globally, from the poorest countries to the richest, healthcare is one of the most critical.
 Improving women’s health makes societies stronger.
+One way that women could look after their own health is by trying out the effectiveness of herbal remedies, like those of Dherbs which have female-specific formulas to aid with breast, vaginal and hormonal health.

 Countless women simply don’t feel like their doctors are taking them seriously.